pbloem/profane-tmesis/if-croesus-goes-to-war.md

 The game needed a third player.
 Somebody who would be winning big just as the target approached.
 Agias recruited Lesches, a boy of 18, who could speak Greek with a noble accent.
 We split the winnings three ways.
 After a large win, we would buy wine, and spend the night outside the city, under the stars.

 I spoke little, when Lesches was around.
 Agias recognized my fear, and usually cut Lesches off, when he started a direct question to me.
 But people of our class are naturally paranoid, and Lesches soon began to show his suspicion.
-When Lesches was away on some errand, Agias took me aside.
+When he was away on some errand, Agias took me aside.

-"I'm worried about Lesches.
+'I'm worried about Lesches.
 I think he suspects something is off about you.
 I think it'll be increasingly difficult to keep him under control.
-I think you feel the same way."
+I think you feel the same way.'

 By now, he had become skilled in asking questions without asking them.

-"I think so.
-How do we know if he's a risk?"
+'I think so.
+How do we know if he's a risk?'

-"There's one way to be sure.
-I could ask you."
+'There's one way to be sure.
+I could ask you.'

 I told him he could.

-"If we keep playing the three-shell game with Lesches, what will happen?"
+'If we keep playing the three-shell game with Lesches, what will happen?'

 I felt a slight sting at the back of my head, a little nausea, but nothing more.
-"I think the question is too broad.
+'I think the question is too broad.
 Maybe the answer would take forever to say.
-Which means we wouldn't be playing the game at all, so there isn't a real answer."
+Which means we wouldn't be playing the game at all, so there isn't a real answer.'

-"Right", he said, "I guess I had better be a little more precise.
-If we decide to keep playing the three-shell game with Lesches for another week, will we keep playing until the end of the week?"
+'Right', he said, 'I guess I had better be a little more precise.
+If we decide to keep playing the three-shell game with Lesches for another week, will we keep playing until the end of the week?'

-"No", I said.
+'No', I said. <br/>

-"Why not?"
+'Why not?'

-"In three days, we will win big.
+'In three days, we will win big.
 We will get drunk and he will get angry.
 He will ask me what my problem is, and I will tell him the story of the Jinn.
 In his drunken excitement, he will ask me questions about treasure, about the future.
 He will be careless, and the complexity of the answers will tax me to near death.
 You and he will fight, and you will kill him with the knife you hide in the back of your tunic.
-We will then attempt to escape the city."
+We will then attempt to escape the city.'

 I was more shocked by the revelation than he was.
 He smiled lightly and showed me the knife.
-Reading my face, he said, "I tried to tell you child.
+Reading my face, he said, 'I tried to tell you child.
 People in our station...
-It's not a bad life altogether, but you need to be prepared."
+It's not a bad life altogether, but you need to be prepared.'

-"Have you killed before?"
+'Have you killed before?'
 I realized it was not a smart thing to ask, but I was a child, and it had been a long time since I had had an adult to look up to.

-"Lots of people kill, child.
+'Lots of people kill.
 From the gods, to the kings to us in the street.
 Even those nice people in the temple every week aren't above a little poison in a cup of wine, if somebody gets in the way.
 Just so long as they are sure they can get away with it.
 I suggest you get used to the idea.
 I suggest you get used to the idea of doing it yourself.
-You may need to, one day."
+You may need to, one day.'

 He wasn't paying attention to me.
 He said it off-hand.
 But those few sentences started something in me.
 I think that was the moment I stopped waiting for things to happen to me.
 The moment I began to think about taking control.

 Agias may have been a killer, but he didn't revel in the act, and murder was no solution to the problem of Lesches.
 However, stopping the game now would certainly anger him.
 Leaving without a word would raise suspicion, and we would forever be wary of meeting him by accident.
 Instead Agias devised a far more neat solution.
 After the week's first take, we celebrated outside the city, and, acting more drunk than we were, we left our parts of the winnings lying around, while we pretended to sleep.
 Lesches, predictably greedy, stole the money.
 For a small price, he was out of the picture, and it would be his job to avoid us.

 The next morning, we were free of Lesches, but in urgent need of food.
 Winter was approaching.
 Life was moving inside, and people were conserving their money and food.
-Most of our games were designed for full markets, for outside dining and for people celebrating the harvest.
+Most of our games were designed for full markets, for people celebrating the harvest and eating outside.

 One night, sitting around a fire in hunger, Agias pointed to me.

-"That curse of yours sure saved our hides, child.
+'That curse of yours sure saved our hides, child.
 Have you ever considered it may not be such a curse at all?
 There might be a way in it to alleviate our current burden.
 Would you mind if I tried something?
-I promise not to ask you anything personal."
+I promise not to ask you anything personal.'

 I shrugged.

-"Ok, How about this.
-Where... is the nearest buried treasure?"
+'Ok, How about this.
+Where... is the nearest buried treasure?'
 He asked with a smile.

-"On an unnamed island in the Aegean sea.
-It is buried at the back of a deep cave."
+'On an unnamed island in the Aegean sea.
+It is buried at the back of a deep cave.'

-"Hmm, that's a little further away than I'd hoped."
+'Hmm, that's a little further away than I'd hoped.'
 He thought for a minute.
-"Where is the nearest dropped coin?"
+'Where is the nearest dropped coin?'

 I pointed to a tree in the distance.
-"By that tree.
-It's about two fingers deep in the soil."
+'By that tree.
+It's about two fingers deep in the soil.'

 We walked over, and with a few further questions managed to locate the coin.
 It was a copper obol, which was far from enough to pay for a meal.
 But Agias soon refined the method.
 The largest coin within walking distance was a silver tetradrachm, on the other side of the city.
 A long walk, and buried deep in the earth but enough for several days of comfortable living.
 We had to spend it carefully too, as two vagrants with that much silver would surely have aroused suspicion at a moneychanger.

 This is how we spent the following weeks.
 Digging for coins, and other valuables in the soil around the city.
 When all the dropped coins of any value had been found, we found new questions that allowed us to continue.
 Many coins are not dropped, but stay in the purse, so we found some lost purses.
 Occasionally, it was not just the purse that had dropped to the ground, but the owner as well.
 Agias barely flinched at taking money from a dead body.
 For me, it was another lesson.
 Another reminder of what was needed to survive.

 We had struck gold.
 A city, it turns out, holds enough loose change for two people to live comfortably, if only for a while.
 We bought new clothes, and when sleeping outside became uncomfortable, we looked respectable enough to be able to rent a cheap room over a taverna.
 But something had changed.
 I was no longer Agias' apprentice.
 The source of our income was no longer his experience of life on the streets.
 It was this strange curse of mine, which he could only control by controlling me.
 He took care of most things, holding on to the money, arranging food and our room.
 He told me it was the least he could do, considering I brought in the money, but there seemed to be a hint of fear, or anger beneath his words.

 Once, as a test, I think, I pocketed a purse we had found, and tried to move on, back to the city.
 He didn't move.

-"Why don't you let me hang on to that?"
+'Why don't you let me hold on to that?'<br/>
-"Come, let's go to the city.
-It's getting late, and I'm hungry."
+'Come, let's go to the city.
+It's getting late, and I'm hungry.'<br/>
-"Give me the purse, child, it's not safe for you to hold on to that kind of money."
+'Give me the purse, child, it's not safe for you to hold on to that kind of money.'</br>
-"You're not making sense.
+'You're not making sense.
 We're going to walk to the city, and spend all this immediately.
-Let me pay for dinner this time."
+Let me pay for dinner this time.'
 I smiled in an attempt to lighten the mood.
 But his resistance showed me that this was not insignificant.
 This was a fight that was not going to go away.

 He moved closer to me.

-"Give me that purse, child.
-This is important."
+'Give me that purse, child.
+This is important.'<br/>

-"You're being impossible.
-What does it matter."
+'You're being impossible.
+What does it matter.'<br/>

 He grabbed my wrist, and squeezed hard enough to hurt me.

-"Now.
-This is for your own good."
+'Now.
+This is for your own good.'

 I gave him the purse, and he set off towards the city.
 I followed a few paces behind in silence.

 After dinner, he brought the incident up.
-"I'm sorry I was so rough with you.
+'I'm sorry I was so rough with you.
 I slept badly, I shouldn't have grabbed you like that.
 But I hope you see my point.
 It is better that I take care of the money.
-This city can be rough, and you haven't been here for very long."
+This city can be rough, and you haven't been here for very long.'
 I agreed, and apologised for my part.

-"Let us be friends again."
-He smiled, and held out his hand.
+'Let us be friends again.'
+He smiled, and held out his hand.<br/>
-"Of course", I said, and shook it.
+'Of course', I said, and shook it.

 But that night I lay awake a long time.